Unit & Calorie Calculator

 Want to know what's in your drinks?
-Easy - just tell us a few things about what you drank and our unit calculator will work out the number of alcohol units and calories you consumed.
+Easy - just tell us a few things about what you drank and our unit and calorie calculator will work out the number of alcohol units and calories you consumed.

 Calories in alcohol

 Being high in sugar means alcohol can contain lots of calories - seven calories a gram in fact.
 That's almost the same as pure fat.
 Calories from alcohol are 'empty calories', meaning they have no nutritional value.